menandmice/micetro_docs/guides/implementation/architecture.rst

   * The DHCP agents can be installed on each managed DHCP server.
 In that scenario, the DHCP agent can be run as the Local System account, which means that no additional configuration is needed after the installation is complete.

 Cisco IOS DHCP servers can be managed using Micetro.
-A Micetro DHCP Server Controller has to be installed on a machine in the environment, which will then act as a proxy to manage the Cisco IOS DHCP servers and will use either plain ``telnet`` or ``ssh`` to connect to the managed servers.
+A Micetro DHCP agent has to be installed on a machine in the environment, which will then act as a proxy to manage the Cisco IOS DHCP servers and will use either plain ``telnet`` or ``ssh`` to connect to the managed servers.

 ----